NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 `hello.nix` declares a function which takes as argument an attribute set with one element `writeShellScriptBin`. `writeShellScriptBin` is also a function, which happens to return a derivation.
 The build result in this case is an executable shell script with the contents `echo "hello world"` named `"hello"`.

-Building using `nix-build` (which implicitly evaluates `default.nix` unless told otherwise) will produce `./result/bin/hello`, and running the resulting script will nicely greet you.
+Building `default.nix` with `nix-build` produces the build result `./result/bin/hello`, and running this script will nicely greet you.

 As you can see, the argument `writeShellScriptBin` gets filled in automatically when the function in `hello.nix` is evaluated.
 Explaining in detail how this happens is not in the scope of this blogpost.
 This automatic filling of attributes is what `callPackage` is responsible for.
 It passes attributes that exist in the `pkgs` attribute set to the called function, simply matching by name.

-It may appear cumbersome to create an extra file for the package in such a simple setup.
+It may appear cumbersome to create the extra file `hello.nix` for the package in such a simple setup.
-But in fact, this is exactly how `nixpkgs` is organized: every package is a file that declares a function.
+We have done so because this is exactly how [`nixpkgs`](https://github.com/nixos/nixpkgs) is organized: every package is a file that declares a function.
 This function takes as arguments the package's dependencies.

 If you continue reading, you will see the benefits of this pattern!